WANNABY/WannaSDK-iOS/README.md

 `let session = try WsneakersUISDKSession.createSession(withConfig: clientConfig, withBorderCrop: 0.0, progress: { progress in
                 return true
             })`<br>
-For watches, call the `createWatchSession` method:<br>
+For watches, call the `createWatch` method:<br>
-`let session = try WsneakersUISDKSession.createWatchSession(withConfig: clientConfig, withBorderCrop: 0.0, progress: { progress in
+`let session = try WsneakersUISDKSession.createWatch(withConfig: clientConfig, withBorderCrop: 0.0, progress: { progress in
                 return true
             })`<br>
 Note that this method requires the license key (`clientConfig`) that authorizes your use of WANNA SDK.<br>